gsoules/MkDocs/digital-archive/docs/relationships/reference-items.md

 ![Three photographs of the same woman](reference-items-4.jpg)

-Four of the Reference items shown above have a manila colored matte around the image to indicate that the photo is the [cover image](/relationships/reference-items/#cover-images-for-reference-items) for the Reference item.
+Four of the Reference items shown above have an icon to indicate that the photo is the [cover image](/relationships/reference-items/#cover-images-for-reference-items) for the Reference item.
 Item 13772 is also a Reference item, but it has no cover image.